salique0302/mlflow-flask-pipeline/README.md

-# Task 1 Part A: ML Pipeline with MLflow and Flask API
+# ML Pipeline with MLflow and Flask API

 ## Overview
 This task implements a complete machine learning pipeline for Titanic passenger survival prediction.
 The pipeline includes data ingestion, model training with MLflow tracking, and deployment as a Flask REST API.